-41. Interpretation and Application of Rules
+39. Interpretation and Application of Rules

-The arbitrator shall interpret and apply these Rules insofar as they relate to the arbitrator's powers and duties.
-When there is more than one arbitrator and a difference arises among them concerning the meaning or application of these Rules, it shall be decided by a majority vote.
+The arbitrator shall interpret and apply these rules insofar as they relate to the arbitrator's powers and duties.
+Non-binding arbitrations will generally be heard by a single arbitra¬tor.
+However, when there is more than one arbitrator and a difference arises among them concerning the meaning or application of these rules, it shall be decided by a majority vote.
 If that is not possible, either an arbitrator or a party may refer the question to the AAA for final decision.
-All other Rules shall be interpreted and applied by the AAA.
+All other rules shall be interpreted and applied by the AAA.

-42. Suspension for Nonpayment
+40. Suspension or Closure for Nonpayment

-If arbitrator compensation or administrative charges have not been paid in full, the AAA may so inform the parties in order that one of them may advance the required payment.
-If such payments are not made, the arbitrator may order the suspension or termination of the proceedings.
-If no arbitrator has yet been appointed, the AAA may suspend the proceedings.
+If arbitrator compensation or administrative charges have not been paid in full, the AAA may so inform the parties in order that one of them may advance the required payment, if proceeding to a hearing or an Award is desired.
+If such payments are not made, the AAA or the arbitrator may order the suspension or termination of the proceedings.